google/differential-privacy/cc/docs/algorithms/order-statistics.md

 # Order Statistics

+WARNING: These algorithms are deprecated and may be removed soon.
+Please use [Quantiles](quantiles.md) (which is more accurate) instead.

 We have a set of algorithms for calculating
 [order statistics](https://github.com/google/differential-privacy/blob/main/cc/algorithms/order-statistics.h)
 (aka quantiles, percentiles).
 The following are supported: